CaseyRo/casey.berlin/posts/Behind the Scenes of "Tune Orbit" An Interview with Its Creator.md

 **Interviewer:** Today, we're joined by the Casey of the innovative home automation system, "Tune Orbit."
 First off, can you give our readers a brief introduction to what "Tune Orbit" is?

 **Casey:** Absolutely!
-"Tune Orbit" is a home automation system I developed that 'follows' me around my house and plays music in whichever room I'm in.
+"Tune Orbit" is a home automation system I developed that 'follows' us around the house and plays music in whichever room we're in.
 It's like having your personal DJ that knows exactly where you are.

 **Interviewer:** That sounds fantastic!
 What inspired you to create such a system?